-Qualified Distribution a distribution from a Roth Contribution Account after the Participant has satisfied a five-year tax holding period and has attained age 59 1⁄2, died, or become Disabled.
-The five year tax holding period is the period of five consecutive taxable years that begins with the first day of the first taxable year in which the Participant makes a designated Roth Contribution under the Plan, or to another retirement plan which amount was directly rolled over to the Plan, and ends when five consecutive taxable years have been completed.
+Qualified Distribution a distribution from a Roth Contribution Account or subaccount of a Rollover Contribution Account holding Roth Rollover Contributions after the Participant has satisfied a five-year tax holding period and has attained age 59 1⁄2, died, or become Disabled.
+The five year tax holding period is the period of five consecutive taxable years that begins with the first day of the first taxable year in which the makes designated Participant a Contribution under the Plan, or to another retirement plan which amount was directly rolled over to the Plan, and ends when five consecutive taxable years have been completed.